thomas-haslwanter/statsintro_python/ISP/Code_Quantlets/04_DataDisplay/gettingStarted/README.md

 superfluous.
 But it shows good Python coding style.
 '''

 # Copyright(c) 2015, Thomas Haslwanter.
-All rights reserved, under the BSD 3-Clause License
+All rights reserved, under the CC BY-SA 4.0 International License

 # In contrast to MATLAB, you explicitly have to load the modules that you need.
 import numpy as np